uclahs-cds/pipeline-call-gSV/README.md

 ## Inputs

-### Input CSV
+### Input YAML

-The input CSV should have each of the input fields listed below as separate columns, using the same order and comma as column separator.
-An example of the input CSV can be found [here](input/call-gSV-input.csv).
+The input YAML should have each of the input fields listed below as separate columns, using the same order and comma as column separator.
+An example of the input YAML can be found [here](input/call-gSV-input.yaml).

 | Field | Type | Description |
 |:------|:-----|:------------|